tamalCodes/tamalCodes/README.md

 <br> <br>

 I am a sophomore, pursuing Btech in Computer science and engineering.
 I make elegantly professional 🌍 web apps and also design user experiences 🎨.
-I have a soft spot for technology and communities, Software Development, Developer Relations, UI/UX Design, and Product Management 💖!
 You can find my resume in my <a href='https://iamtamal.github.io/My-Resume/'> Portfolio.</a>
 I'm working on web development projects on GitHub for everybody to use which you can find here!
-Nowadays, I’m learning ReactJS.
-I regularly practice DSA questions and I'm always up for quick coding brainstorming sessions!
 <br/>
 <br/>